SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ### World map

 Now we are ready to display countries.
-The idea is that we will copy the SVG path definition from the world.svh file into a little Roassal program that renders SVG paths.
+The idea is that we will copy the SVG path definition from the world.svg file into a little Roassal program that renders SVG paths.

 - Check file world.svg, open it with a text editor.
 - Copy the path of a country that you want to display, pick a little country it will help you.